ramortegui/QuCode/day10-quantum-superposition-interference.md

 First register is called data register
 The second register is called value register

-The output data constains data for the results of aplying the functions to the funcions over the inputs in superposition.
+The output data contains data for the results of applying the functions to the functions over the inputs in superposition.

 ## Interference in quantum states